appvia/terraform-aws-cudos/README.md

 - [CID Framework](https://github.com/awslabs/cid-framework)
 - [CUDOS Deployment](https://github.com/aws-samples/aws-cudos-framework-deployment)

+## Upgrading the dashboards

+Due to the level of customization that can be done with the dashboards, it is recommended to follow the official documentation to upgrade the dashboards.
+The following steps are a general guide to upgrade the dashboards:

+1. Download the latest version of `cid-cmd`, the instructions can be found [here](https://github.com/aws-samples/aws-cudos-framework-deployment?tab=readme-ov-file#install)
+2. Run the `cic-cmd` command to upgrade the dashboards, selecting each of the dashboards that you want to upgrade.
+3. Pay attention the Athena views, ensuring any customizations are not overwritten.

 ## Update Documentation

 The `terraform-docs` utility is used to generate this README.
 Follow the below steps to update: